Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

   If you don't use - 'IIS Express' (Windows only) server then you use Kestrel server

 - Shared / \_Layout.cshtml --> Here we put common code for all pages.
+Provides common structure to other Views.
 (It is a template, basic layout - these elements will be shown on all pages.)
   Aslo, here we have all meta tags, css links, bootstrap, js links connections.
+  -Generaly if you are creating any View that is common to our app we start the name of the file with underscore

-- wwwroot folder --> here we have CSS, JS, Img folders <--all extras that we want to show to our user.
-Also we have different frameworks - Bootstrap, jQuery, JS libraries
+- wwwroot folder --> it is contetnt root foleder or folder for static files, here we have CSS, JS, Img folders <--all extras that we want to show to our user.
+Also we have different frameworks - Bootstrap, jQuery, JS libraries.
+To work with static files we write --> middleware -> app.UseStaticFiles(); (line 161) in Program.cs file

 - Views / \_ViewImports.cshtml --> here we can connect additional libraries and tag helpers which will be added to all View pages